 Note that students whose native language is English are ineligible to take GLIP English Language Courses in principle.
 However, there are some courses that can be taken.
-For details, please refer to the explanations about GLIP English Language Courses in the "2024 Class Schedule Search Guidebook".
+For details, please refer to the explanations about GLIP English Language Courses in the "Notes on Course Registration" on the university's website.